hnoraa/DIFF-Tool/README.md

 * Ubuntu 16.04.2 LTS

 ## To Do
+* [X] if no project is loaded, dont allow user to access compare option
+* [X] project info in html diff header div
 * [ ] optimize code
 * [X] merge versionControl.py and project.py
 * [X] zip files are to be stored in zip directory